Chapter 10: Angular Implementation with DI

 // ❌ Bad: Direct injection without token

-// ✅ Good: Initialize in ngOnInit
+// ✅ Good: Bridge in ngOnInit

 ngOnInit(): void {

-this.data$ = this.vm.data$;
+this.data$ = fromLoomSignal(this.vm.data$, this.destroyRef);

-this.loading$ = this.vm.isLoading$;
+this.loading$ = fromLoomSignal(this.vm.isLoading$, this.destroyRef);

 this.vm.fetchCommand.execute();